fooltowise/NeroNotes/Nero's Notes/Lifco AB and Ahlberg Cameras - Portfolio Company and Post-Acquisition Review.md

 Yes.

-### When Lifco took over in 2012, what changes were made?
+### When [[Lifco]] took over in 2012, what changes were made?

-The information we got was that Lifco is a company that have interest in other companies that already are quite good and make strong profit, so as long as we more or less did what we did before, we could continue without any interruptions or guidance from Lifco, but when it was needed, we had them to cover our backs, I would say.
+The information we got was that [[Lifco]] is a company that have interest in other companies that already are quite good and make strong profit, so as long as we more or less did what we did before, we could continue without any interruptions or guidance from [[Lifco]], but when it was needed, we had them to cover our backs, I would say.
 We were quite self-sufficient at least from my position.
 The CEO had a lot more interaction and helped with reporting and strategic decisions.

 ### Perhaps we should back up and try and get some more understanding about Ahlberg as a business itself first.
 How would you characterize that business?
 Were the customers government contractors, long term relationships?
 Did Ahlberg have a lot of competition?
 Could you talk about those aspects?